 What about allergies?
 What about the noise?
-What about the mess?
+That’s going to make a mess!
 We can’t use food because of allergies.
 The lights will cause seizures.
 They’ll fall off the stage.
 A kid might fall off the trampoline.
 What if the lesson fails?
 We need to stop the What ifs.

 Yeah.
 They MIGHT fall.
 But they might fall off the swings at recess.
 They might bump into a friend in gym.
 They might fall on the playground.
 A lot of things MIGHT happen….but we can’t let MIGHT stop us from doing MIGHTY things in our classrooms.

 It’s ok to use food in your classroom.
 Do we need to be aware of allergies and be safe?
 Absolutely.
 Do I know my students and their allergies?
 YES!
 Because a child has an allergy do I need to stop using all food in my classroom?
 NO. I have a student with a peanut allergy, egg allergy and seafood allergy.
 So I modify what we’re doing to address those issues.
 Does modifying mean we don’t do Foodie Fun Friday or we don’t’ eat foods from around the world for Holidays Around The World.
 NO. We cannot allow fear to stop us from giving our students genuine, engaging, exciting and new learning experiences.
 Be smart and safe but not scared.
 STOP LETTING FEAR INTO YOUR CLASSROOM.